oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Usage of Sharing Group on TLP:CLEAR
 <usage-of-sharing-group-on-tlp-clear>
-It MUST be tested that no sharing group is used if the document is `TLP:CLEAR`.
+It SHALL be tested that no sharing group is used if the document is `TLP:CLEAR`.

 The relevant path for this test is: